cookiedb/docs.cookiedb.com/docs/getting-started/tables.md

 ```

 I would like to note a design choice here.
 There is no `date` type.
 This is
 intentional.
-Dates should really be represented as a unix timestamp.
-Unix
+Dates should really be represented as a unix timestamp (in
-timestamps do not suffer from timezones.
-Unix timestamps do not need to worry
+numerical form).
+Unix timestamps do not suffer from timezones.
+Unix timestamps
-about leap seconds.
+do not need to worry about leap seconds.
 Please just use unix timestamps.